Joy comes from what we know, not how we feel. That’s what we’ve come to know when we were diagnosed with a life-changing chronic illness.

 We knew that part of living within God’s priorities was going to include prioritizing our health; so that we can do all that God calls us to do.

 Therefore, we only had two choices.
 We could either; wallow in self-pity, focusing on how horrible we felt; thinking about how different our lives would be.

 Or, we could walk through this diagnosis while prioritizing God, as we wait for the complete manifestation of healing.

 Having a chronic illness such as Rheumatoid Arthritis, Fibromyalgia, or Parkinson’s disease can change one’s life overnight.

 What was once normal becomes impossible some days.

-But once we sought God’s truth over the medical facts, we decided there were three ways we were going to walk through this journey.
+But once we sought God’s truth over the medical facts, we decided we will continue to live within the priorities of God as we walk walk through this journey.
+And here’s how…

 We Are Not Our Diagnosis